NPDebs/pre-seeds-research-101/episodes/ep-1.4-types-of-research.md

 1. What is the difference between basic and applied research?
 2. When would you use qualitative instead of quantitative research?
 3. Can a study be both qualitative and quantitative?
+4. What are descriptive and experimental research, and when are they used?
-4. How do different research types affect the kind of data you collect?
+5. How do different research types affect the kind of data you collect?

 ::::::::::::::::::::::::::::::::::::::::::::::::